Albus-Tan/QBasic/README.md

     |CLEAR|This command deletes the program so the user can start entering a new one.|
     |HELP	|This command provides a simple help message describing your interpreter.|
     |QUIT	|Typing QUIT exits from the BASIC interpreter.|

-* ### Syntax tree display
-    Syntax tree is one abstract representation of program.
-More specifically, every statement in the program can be represented as a tree.
-The structure of the syntax tree can be seen as the steps of the computation of the expression in the statement.
-The node of the tree can be identifier definition, assignment, function call, expression computation and conditional or unconditional branch.
-In my interpreter implementation, the computation is made along the syntax tree from leaf node to root.
-Because the connection structures of the tree are determined by the computation rules, e.g. operator priority and association.
-In my implementation, the syntax tree is constructed in infix notation.